konnekt/art and technology

 Gesture Recognition

-Systems that interpret hand or body movements to control or influence digital art.
+Technological systems that interpret hand, arm, or body movements to control or influence digital art.
+This technique enables intuitive interaction, fostering immersive experiences in installations or performances.

 Interactive Installations